apkatsikas/apkatsikas-blog/_posts/2016-12-28-pxctest_distributed.md

 # pxctest - distributed, headless runs in Python

 I wanted to run Swift/xctests in parallel, in a distributed fashion (AKA sharding).
-Johannes Plunien and Toshihiro Suzuki have provided an amazing start with pxctest - https://github.com/plu/pxctest
+Johannes Plunien and Toshihiro Suzuki have provided an amazing start with [pxctest](https://github.com/plu/pxctest)

 However, their frameworks accomodates those who want to run ALL tests against each node (e.g. 10 tests, 10 run on iPad, 10 run on iPhone).